YinHK-gameDev/unity-learn/art & graphics/meshes/LOD/LOD Group.md

 ### Transitioning between LOD levels
 **Smooth transitions** between LOD levels improves the player’s experience of your game.
-As the Camera moves closer or farther away, you don’t want players to see an obvious switchover (sometimes called _popping_) from the current LOD level to the next.
+As the Camera moves closer or farther away, you **don’t want players to see an obvious switchover (sometimes called _popping_)** from the current LOD level to the next.

 Smooth transitions take place inside _transition zones_, where Unity renders both the current and next LOD levels separately, and then cross-fades them together.

-**Cross-fading** is the technique of rendering two levels at the same time, with a weighting of 1 to 0 for the _current_ LOD level and 0 to 1 for the _next_ LOD level:
+> **Cross-fading** is the technique of **rendering two levels at the same time**, with a weighting of 1 to 0 for the _current_ LOD level and 0 to 1 for the _next_ LOD level.

+Unity usually implements the cross-fading by using either screen-space dithering or transparency.
+For the last LOD level, there is no cross-fading: the current level just fades out.

+To set up smooth transitions on your LOD levels:

+1. Select the **Fade Mode** drop-down menu and choose **Cross Fade**:

+    > **Note:** If your Tree Asset was made with [SpeedTree](https://store.speedtree.com/unity/), choose the **Speed Tree** mode instead.
+For more information, see [Working with SpeedTree Models](https://docs.unity3d.com/Manual/class-LODGroup.html#SpeedTreeModels).

+2. By default, the **Animate Cross-fading** option is enabled, meaning that Unity performs a time-based transition.
+If you want to define your own transition zone based on the Camera’s position, disable the **Animate Cross-fading** option and set the **Fade Transition Width** property.

+    For more information, see [Customizing the transition zone](https://docs.unity3d.com/Manual/class-LODGroup.html#width) value.

 ### ref
 https://docs.unity3d.com/Manual/class-LODGroup.html#width